 Restaurants in Seville

 Moorish brickwork, a handsome mahogany bar and a ceiling that dates back to the seventeenth century give El Rinconcillo the kind of old-world charm that other restaurants merely aspire to.
 As one of the most famous tapas bars in the city, the venue not only claims a rich history, but also remains true to its Andalusian roots and the accompanying relaxed regional demeanour.
 Visitors can enjoy a full meal or a few light tapas portions.
-Open Thursday to Tuesday, 1pm to 2am.
+Open daily 1pm to 1.30am.

 Address: C/Gerona 40 y Alhondigo 2

 Styled to appear as a 12th-century Arab bath house, the lively atmosphere and delicious Italian cuisine make this a favourite among both locals and tourists.
 This particular venue is tucked away among the winding alleyways of Barrio Santa Cruz, but three other options - each uniquely designed - appear in different areas of the city.
 Reservations are crucial.
 Dinner is served from 8pm until midnight.